CankleKing/BIB700---Quantitative-Modelling/README.md

 Using the dataframe created by PART A, a series of graphs and statistical tests are performed to help visualise and analyse the results of our model.

 PART C - Preliminary Dispersal Code:
-(BONUS CONTENT) This is non-functional code but can be a good starting point to  develop the model further
+(BONUS CONTENT) This is non-functional code that can be used as a good starting point to  develop the model further.